FAQs

 How are virtual home visits conducted?

-You will be contacted by a member of the PACT team to sign up for a home visit.
+You will be contacted by a member of the Operation Foster team to sign up for a home visit.
 You can pick a time that is convenient for you.

 The Virtual Home visits can be conducted via Zoom, Facetime, Android Duo, or Google Meet.
-Please let PACT’s representative know which you prefer or if you need help with technology.
+Please let Operation Foster’s representative know which you prefer or if you need help with technology.

 For mobility purposes, use a cell phone, tablet, or laptop with a working camera.